 CPSE is governed by a nine-member board of directors.
 Two members are chiefs of CFAI-accredited departments holding a CPC designation, one member is a city manager, one member is a county manager, one member represents labor, and there are four at-large members.
 The board elects a president, vice president, and secretary-treasurer, and hires a Chief Executive Officer to manage the corporation’s day-to-day operations.
 Each of CPSE’s dedicated board members contributes a wealth of experience and fresh ideas to the progression of the fire and emergency service.

-Jeff Pomeranz is the city manager for Cedar Rapids Iowa, a position he has held since 2010.
-Prior to this he has served as city manager for West Des Moines, Iowa; Port Angeles, Washington and Del Rio, Texas.
+Jeff Pomeranz is the city manager for Cedar Rapids, Iowa, a position he has held since 2010.
+In this position, he oversees a CFAI accredited agency.
+Prior to this, he served as city manager for West Des Moines, Iowa; Port Angeles, Washington and Del Rio, Texas.
 He has served as an executive board member for the Iowa League of Cities and the Iowa City Management association and was an adjunct professor for the Master of Public Administration program at Drake University.

 Mr. Pomeranz holds a master’s degree Public Administration from the University of Alabama and a Bachelor of Arts in Political Science from the Rochester Institute of Technology.
 In addition to his service on the CPSE Board, he served on the Commission on Fire Accreditation International from 2006 to 2011.